tkcthulhu/The-Chronicling-of-the-Code/blog.md

 ***Was your first week what you expected?
 Why?
 Why not?***

 > So, my first week at Awesome Inc., to be honest I had no idea what to expect here but have been pleasantly surprised all the same.
-I'm getting to know my computer much more than I ever have, and getting familiar with so many different things is a bit daunting, but I can't wait to keep pushing forward and see where I am in 16 weeks!
+I'm getting to know my computer much more than I ever have, and getting familiar with so many different things is a bit daunting, but I'm excited to keep pushing forward and see what I can accomplish!

-***Was your first week what you expected?
-Why?
-Why not?***
+***What are you excited or eager to learn more about?***

 > Something I can't wait to learn more about is programming problem solving engines and what all goes into AI.
 A future challenge I'd like to accomplish is to build a chess engine from scratch!